We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Using products containing sulfur for acne treatment may improve the symptoms of this skin condition.
+People may use sulfur treatments alone or alongside other acne treatments.

 Sulfur, which has antimicrobial properties, is an ingredient in some over-the-counter (OTC) and prescription acne treatments.
 These products often combine sulfur with other active ingredients, such as salicylic acid or benzoyl peroxide.